Mark Longietti

 Mark Alfred Longietti (born January 16, 1964) is an American politician and lawyer.
 A Democrat, he is a former member of the Pennsylvania House of Representatives, representing the 7th District from 2007 to 2022.

 Early life and education

-He was born in Sharon, Pennsylvania and grew up in Sharpsville, Pennsylvania.
+Longietti was born on January 16, 1964, in Sharon, Pennsylvania.
 He graduated from Sharpsville Area High School in 1981.
-He graduated from Westminster College with a Bachelor of Arts degree in economics and political science in 1985 and from Boston College Law School with a Juris Doctor in 1988.
+In 1985, Longiette graduated summa cum laude from Westminster College with a bachelor of arts in economics and political science.
+He earned his juris doctor from Boston College Law School in 1988.

 Legal career

-After graduation in 1988, he served as a law clerk for a year and was a partner with Routman, Moore, Goldstone and Valentino until 2000.
-In 2001, he operated an independent practice and served as solicitor for Mercer County, Pennsylvania.
-Since 2007 he has served as Of Counsel for Ekker, Kuster, McCall & Epstein, LLP.
+Longietti previously clerked for the president judge of the Court of Common Pleas of Mercer County, Pennsylvania.
+He began practicing law in 1989, specializing in municipal law.
+Longietti served as solicitor for Mercer County, Sharon City School District, Sharpsville Area School District, Reynolds School District, Findley Township, and Delaware Township.